2008 New Mexico Quarter (BUY)

-New Mexico State Quarters were released on April 7, 2008 as the forty-seventh coin in the State Quarter series.
+New Mexico State Quarters (Buy on eBay) were released on April 7, 2008 as the forty-seventh coin in the State Quarter series.
+This was the second quarter release for the year 2008.
 New Mexico’s original Statehood date was January 6, 1912.

-The reverse design features the Zia Sun Symbol.
+The reverse design of the New Mexico Quarter features the Zia Sun Symbol.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “Land of Enchantment.”
 The coin’s reverse was designed and engraved by Don Everhart.

-The governor appointed members to the New Mexico Coin Commission.
-The members solicited and reviewed over 1,000 design concepts.
-They constructed a designs based on popular elements of submitted ideas and forwarded them to the United States Mint.
-The governor selected the Zia Sun Symbol design.
-The US Treasury Department later gave final approval of the design.
+The governor appointed members to the New Mexico Coin Commission which solicited and reviewed over 1,000 design concepts.
+The Commission formulated design ideas based on popular elements and forwarded them to the United States Mint for development.
+The governor selected the Zia Sun Symbol design, with the United States Treasury Department providing final approval.

 - Designers: William Cousins after John Flanagan (obverse), Don Everhart (reverse)